cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. Create the resource_pool.

-NOTE.
 Resource pool is optional you can run without a resource pool.
-Without a resource pool the cluster property looks like
+Without a resource pool the cluster property looks like:

             		persistent_datastore_pattern: <datastore_pattern>
             		allow_mixed_datastores: <true_if_persistent_datastores_and_datastore_patterns_are_the_same>
             		clusters:
             		- <cluster_name>

-NOTE: The datastore pattern above could just be the name of a datastore or some regular expression matching the datastore name.
+The datastore pattern above could just be the name of a datastore or some regular expression matching the datastore name.

 If you have a datastore called "vc_data_store_1" and you would like to use this datastore for both persistent and non persistent disks.
-Your config would look like
+Your config would look like:

             		datastore_pattern: vc_data_store_1
             		persistent_datastore_pattern:  vc_data_store_1
             		allow_mixed_datastores: true

 If you have 2 datastores called "vc_data_store_1", "vc_data_store_2" and you would like to use both datastore for both persistent and non persistent disks.
-Your config would look like
+Your config would look like:

             		datastore_pattern: vc_data_store_?
             		persistent_datastore_pattern:  vc_data_store_?